Cooperative Work Experience

 Graduation and Degree Audit

-Students should petition for graduation at least two terms prior to the anticipated graduation date.
-Prior to filing an application, students need to review a current degree audit and academic plan for completion of coursework with their Academic Advisor.
+Students must petition for graduation by completing a Petition to Graduate form at least two terms prior to the anticipated graduation date.
+Prior to filing a petition, students need to review a current degree audit (advising worksheet) and academic plan for completion of coursework with their academic advisor.
 This will verify whether or not the student will meet the requirements for the chosen program.
-They must obtain a Petition to Graduate form and return the completed form to a Student Success Representative.
-Students expecting to graduate after spring term should apply in January, but no later than the published date on the yearly academic calendar.
-Any changes in program or course substitutions must be completed with a Student Success Representative or an Academic Advisor.
-Students earning a degree and/or certificate must petition within one year of completing applicable course work in order to participate in commencement.
+They may submit a Petition to Graduate from their myKCC account.
+Students expecting to graduate in Spring term or Summer term should petition no later than Winter term in order to participate in commencement.
+Any changes in program or course substitutions must be completed with a student success advisor or an academic advisor.

-Commencement ceremonies are held at the end of spring term each year.
+Commencement ceremonies are held at the end of Spring term in June.
 Information regarding graduation ceremony activities can be obtained on the KCC website.
-Students interested in participating need to submit a completed RSVP form.
+Students interested in walking at Commencement need to indicate so on the Petition to Graduate form.

-Note: KCC reserves the right to award a certificate or degree without a Petition to Graduate being filed.
+Note: KCC reserves the right to award a certificate or degree without a Petition to Graduate form being submitted.

 Additional Degree or Certificate

-Students seeking an additional degree from KCC must complete the requirements of the degree or certificate to qualify.
-Students need to submit a Petition to Graduate.
+Students seeking an additional Associate degree from KCC must submit a Second Degree Appeal and meet the additional 24 unique credits requirement of the degree.
+For a Certificate, the requirement is 12 unique credits.
+Students need to submit a Petition to Graduate form as well.

 Residency Requirements for a Degree or Certificate

-For all associate degrees, 24 credits toward degree completion must be earned at Klamath Community College.
-For all one year or less than one year certificate programs, 12 credits towards the certificate must be earned at KCC.
+For all Associate degrees, 24 credits toward degree completion must be earned at KCC.
+For all one-year or less-than-one-year Certificates, 12 credits towards the certificate must be earned at KCC.

-KCC reserves the right to grant associate degrees, one-year certificates, and less than one year certificates when a student has completed necessary credits, regardless of whether the student applied to receive the degree/certificate or whether the student earned the credits for the degree at Klamath Community College or a state institution of higher education.
+KCC reserves the right to grant associate degrees, one-year certificates, and less-than-one-year certificates when a student has completed necessary credits, regardless of whether the student applied to receive the degree/certificate, or whether the student earned the credits for the degree at KCC or another state institution of higher education.
 The student will be notified in writing that he or she has received the degree or certificate and will be given the opportunity to request that the degree or certificate not be awarded.
-If the student has any indebtedness to the college, the diploma is withheld.
+If the student has any outstanding debt to the College, the diploma is withheld.